ratchetio/django-ratchet/README.rst

     If True, django.views.debug will be patched to show a "View in Ratchet.io" link on technical 500 debug error pages.

     **default:** ``True``
+scrub_fields
+    List of field names to scrub out of GET and POST.
+Values will be replaced with astrickses.
+If overridiing, make sure to list all fields you want to scrub, not just fields you want to add to the default.
+Param names are converted to lowercase before comparing against the scrub list.

+    **default** ``['passwd', 'password', 'secret']``

 Contributing